nervosnetwork/docs.nervos.org/website/docs/basics/faq/address.md

 You can also use `AddressTools.ConvertToShortAddress` to convert secp, ACP and multi-sig script address of any format into short address, and  `ConvertToBech32FullAddress` to convert any address format to the old full address.
 For details about Java SDK, you may refer to: https://github.com/nervosnetwork/ckb-sdk-java.

-In the latest version (0.18.0-rc3) of Lumos, we provide a brand new API [`encodeToAddress`](https://github.com/nervosnetwork/lumos/pull/205)` `to generate the new full address format, while retaining the old API `generateAddres`*`s`* to generate an address.
-However, the `generateAddress` is going to be marked as deprecated, and we recommend that you can migrate to the new `encodeToAddress`.
+In the latest version (0.18.0-rc3) of Lumos, we provide a brand new [`encodeToAddress`](https://github.com/nervosnetwork/lumos/pull/205) API to generate the new full address format, while retaining the old `generateAddress` API to generate an address.
+However, the `generateAddress` is going to be marked as deprecated, and we recommend that you can migrate to the new `encodeToAddress` API.
 If users find out some platforms (e.g. Nervos Aggron Faucet) do not yet support the new address format, the old API can still be used.
 You can use `yarn add @ckb-lumos/lumos@next` to install if using the latest version of Lumos.

 ---